ejaxon/data-cleaning-final-project/README.md

 1. Step 2 of the assignment instructs to extract only measurements on the mean and standard deviation.
 It seemed obvious that all variables with `-mean()` or `-std()` were to be extracted, but it was not clear whether this instruction also included variables that computed a weighted average over frequencies, labeled with `-meanFreq()`.
 I decide _NOT_ to include them since they were not a simple mean.

+2. Step 5 specifies a dataset containing the "average of each variable for each activity and each subject".
+This is somewhat ambiguous - it could be interpreted to mean either separate averages for each activity and for each subject or an average for each subject/activity pair.
+I chose the latter interpretation as making more physical sense.

-2. I used a simple pattern for renaming variables with more descriptive names:
+3. I used a simple pattern for renaming variables with more descriptive names.
+I did my best to give accurate descriptive names, however, since I am not very knowledgeable about the physics, I may have mistakenly translated in some cases.
+Here is the pattern (the measure name was often a multi-part descriptive name, e.g., `body.acceleration`):
 ````
     [descriptive measure name].[time | freq].[x | y | z | magnitude].[mean | stddev]
 ````
-where the measure name was often a multi-part descriptive name, e.g., `body.acceleration`.
-I did my best to give accurate descriptive names, however, since I am not very knowledgeable about the physics, I may have mistakenly translated in some cases.

-3. There were a few frequency-domain variables starting with `fBodyBody`.
+4. There were a few frequency-domain variables starting with `fBodyBody`.
 After researching, I concluded that they simply mistakenly repeat `Body` and I translated them on that assumption.